adambozzo1/csci3055u-project-template/README.md

 *Variables*

 In rust you use the let keyword to declare variables.
+When creating variable names in rust, for the basic variables they must always be snake name case.
+This means that they must be formated as "name_second", you cannot have a name as "nameSecond" for example.
 The variables that you declare are by default immutable, this means that you cannot assign them new values.
 For example, in the following snippet of code y will not be reassigned to 5 since y is immutable.
 ```
 let y = 10;
 y = 5;